charlesdedampierre/BunkaTopics/README.md

 ### Choose Your Embedding Model

 Bunkatopics offers seamless integration with Huggingface's extensive collection of embedding models.
 You can select from a wide range of models, but be mindful of their size.
-Please refer to the langchain documentation for details on available models.

 ```python
 # Load Embedding model